eneroh/bfym/README.md

 mpv-yt-watch intends to: K.I.S.S.
 Keep it simple, stupid.
 <br>
 <br>
-S - Simple: Minimal dependencies (mpv, yt-dlp that's about it)
+S - Simple: Minimal dependencies (mpv, yt-dlp, ffmpeg and I guess bash)
 <br>
 <br>
 U - User focused: You do not NEED a degree to use this.
 Inputs and code will be clear and concise (example text and expanded flags respectively)